DImuthuUpe/AndroidPdfViewer/README.md

     .enableAntialiasing(true) // improve rendering a little bit on low-res screens
     // spacing between pages in dp.
 To define spacing color, set view background .spacing(0)
-    .linkHandler(DefaultLinkHandler)
+    .autoSpacing(false) // add dynamic spacing to fit each page on its own on the screen .linkHandler(DefaultLinkHandler)
     .pageFitPolicy(FitPolicy.WIDTH)
-    .load();
+    .pageSnap(true) // snap pages to screen boundaries .pageFling(false) // make a fling change only a single page like ViewPager .load();
 ```